 Health check and self-repair: If a containerized app or component goes down, Kubernetes with AWS automatically reloads them.
 Failed containers are automatically restarted while failed nodes are redistributed.
 Users can also perform health checks.
 In the case that containers do not respond to user-health checks, Kubernetes will stop the containers.

 DevSecOps support: This advanced security approach automates container operations across the cloud.
 It ensures developers can deliver secure and high-quality apps within shorter time frames.

 Setting up and running Kubernetes in AWS is not a trivial task.
 However, the benefits of running Kubernetes on AWS far outweigh the challenges.
 The following are the advantages of running Kubernetes over ECS for example:

-- Control over servers: Kubernetes in AWS will give you complete control over all your occurrences.
+Control over servers: Kubernetes in AWS will give you complete control over all your AWS Kubernetes occurrences.

-- Portability: Kubernetes can run anywhere, be it public cloud, private cloud, or bare metal servers.
+Portability: Kubernetes with AWS can run anywhere, be it public cloud, private cloud, or bare metal servers.

 Personal workload protection: If you have portions of a workload that are sensitive, you can run the portion in a private cloud on-premises, while any other work can be run on a public cloud.

 Cost efficiency: Through automated scaling, Kubernetes ensures optimum resource optimization.